LilianaGiguashvili/FopProject/README.md

-Hello, we recently created README file to update you on every step of our project <3 Programming Language:
-We are using Swift as the source programming language for this project.
-Project Overview:
+Swift to Java Interpreter:

-The goal of this project is to develop an interpreter that translates Swift code into Java code.
-This interpreter will allow developers to easily convert Swift code into Java, simplifying the process of transitioning between the two languages.
+The Swift to Java Interpreter is a tool designed to convert Swift source code into equivalent Java code.
+This interpreter automates the translation process, simplifies the process of transitioning between the two languages ensuring efficiency, accuracy, and consistency, making it ideal for developers working in cross-platform environments or migrating Swift projects to Java-based systems.

+Team Members and Roles:

+Liliana Giguashvili - Team Leader
+Responsible for overseeing project development, managing tasks, and ensuring timely delivery.

+Toma Diasamidze - Developer
+Focuses on the core functionality of the interpreter and ensures accurate language translation.

+Luka Kurtauli - Developer
+Focuses on the core functionality of the interpreter and works on optimizing performance.

+Elene Orjonikidze - Developer
+Responsible for testing the interpreter and implementing additional features to improve user experience.